Merton, London: Eponyms

-In 1881, all but one of the main concentrations of the surname Merton in Great Britain were in cardinal compass points other than the south-east, with the sole exception being in the DA postcode area; this demonstrates that the surname derives from places other than the Merton now in Greater London.
+In 1881, all but one of the main concentrations of the surname Merton in Great Britain were outside South East England, with the sole exception being in the DA postcode area; this demonstrates that the surname derives from places other than the Merton now in Greater London.
 The borough of Merton is among the 24 London boroughs (out of 32) to be named after a medieval parish or city.